jfremond/snow-crash/level05/resources/walkthrough.md

 	```

 13. __Observation__ (Guest): the previous command reveals
-	that the `/opt/openarenaserver` directory is:
+	that the `/opt/openarenaserver` directory:
+	- is readable by the `level05` user
+	- is writable by the `level05` user
-	- readable, writable, and executable by the `level05` user
+	- is executable by the `level05` user
+	- is readable by the `flag05` user
+	- is writable by the `flag05` user
-	- readable, writable, and executable by the `flag05` user
+	- is executable by the `flag05` user
 	```
 	getfacl: Removing leading '/' from absolute path names
 	# file: opt/openarenaserver